 By Ola Snow, Chief Human Resources Officer

 Ola Snow is Cardinal Health’s Chief Human Resources Officer.
 She has a passion for diversity, equity and inclusion and serves as co-executive sponsor for the D&I Council and an advisor to the Black and African American Racial Equity Cabinet, internal groups charged with challenging the status quo and helping to advance our DEI work.
 Snow also serves on the board of the Cardinal Health Foundation, Baxter Credit Union and Flying Horse Farms and is a commissioner on the Columbus Women’s Commission.
-She is an active member of The Ohio State University’s Women and Philanthropy and Go Red for Women Circle of Red.
+She is an active member of The Ohio State University’s Women and Philanthropy and the Go Red for Women Circle of Red.